Sic4rio/Reverse-Shoot/README.md

 7. The script will start performing reverse IP lookup on each URL in parallel using the specified number of threads.

 8. The extracted domains will be saved to a file named `rdms.txt` in the same directory.

+## Do no misuse script.
+For educational purposes only